 Google mission statement is to “organize the world’s information and make it universally accessible and useful.”
-While its vision statement since the start was to “provide an important service to the world-instantly delivering relevant information on virtually any topic.”
+Its vision statement is to “provide an important service to the world-instantly delivering relevant information on virtually any topic.”
 In 2019, Sundar Pichai emphasized a renewed mission to allow people “to get things done!”

 Breaking down Google’s mission statement

 Let’s break down this statement to capture the Google business model essence.
-At this stage, it is important to highlight that Google today is Alphabet Inc. and it isn’t anymore just the search engine but a company which diversified in several areas.
-However, the search engine is still the Alphabet Inc. cash cow.
+At this stage, it is important to highlight that Google today is Alphabet Inc. and it isn’t anymore just a search engine but a company that diversified in several areas.
+However, the search engine is still Alphabet Inc.’s cash cow.

 When the information served is useful (relevant) that’s when that information becomes knowledge.
 If you didn’t get it yet, Google has been so far a media company, and its corporate structure reflects that.
 Indeed, it has a dual-class stock structure which reflects the structure of other media companies like The New York Times.